 Alpharetta High School Music Technology and Audio Production courses are about learning to use and operate the digital technology that create, capture and record sound, then use that technology to edit, mix and produce a final product to achieve a specific artistic or functional goal.
-Students in our classes will learn to use the most current "in-the-box" DAW technology (AVID ProTools) as well as other hardware and software that comes with the territory to record, mix, create and produce music - just like the pros.
-And it just might even open a door you didn't know was there... to your future!
+Students in our classes will learn to use the most current version of "in-the-box" DAW technology (AVID ProTools) as well as other hardware and software that comes with the territory to capture and record audio, mix, create and produce music - just like the pros.

 What will I learn?